benjaminbenais/famoco-technical-test/README.md

 ## State management library

-Redux is the main state management library in the projet as it was required for the technical test.
+Redux is the main state management library in the project as it was required for the technical test.
 I have been using redux for 3 years now, and for a year with their latest version Redux Toolkit.

 ## Deployment

 The project is deployed using [Vercel](https://vercel.com).
-The project itself if hosted [here](https://famoco-technical-test.vercel.app/).

 Vercel makes the deploiement of React and Next JS project very easy, a few clicks and it's up and running.